jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch.

+--> the controls atop each card face are looking CLOSE -- make them the same height so the top border of the card doesn't hop when jump from front to back

 --> refactor HSL color and put it into something that can be resued

 --> colotpicker contrast threshold should be like .8 (want card contrast slightly lower because print card contrast isn't super high)